ExoticN01/Rekid/README.md

 # About
 This is a Roblox Exploit using ByteCode Conversion For Execution.
 It not Released yet but it still in devlopping.
-It also Have Auto-Update so you dont need to wait For an Update when Roblox Do I expect a release in February 2020 but not sure about that.
+It also Have Auto-Update so you dont need to wait For an Update when Roblox Do.
+I expect a release in February 2020 but not sure about that.
 This have a lot of function and i will add more with time.

 # Updates
 - Fixed Injecting Issue